 In other words: See how that whipped cream bikini really feels.
 Put ice cream on the chest and lick it off.
 Experiment tracing an ice cube around the nipples.
 See what works, see what doesn’t, and you can always take a sexy shower after.

+People who have nipple piercings may also experience more intense sensations and have specific ways they want them played with.
+As with any breast play, ask before you dive in and be receptive to feedback from your partner.
 If you have pierced nips, trial and error can help you assess what works for you.
-Try stimulating your breasts on your own while you masturbate so you can see what works for you.
+Try stimulating your breasts on your own while you masturbate so you can see what feels good.

 Nipple play can be popular in the BDSM world.
 Nipple clamps can be a fun accessory to experiment with due to the pressure and pain they can provide.
 As with any new toy, go slow, have a safe word, and be prepared to abandon the activity and go back to something you both enjoy.
 Browsing toys and accessories together and trying a few options can be sexy in itself, regardless of whether the experience is a one-time only experiment or something to add to the repertoire on the regular.

-“When you try new things together you are creating shared experiences that are new and exciting,” dating coach and licensed marriage and family therapist Pella Weisman tells Bustle.
-“That shared excitement is a way to have both closeness and stimulation, which is a great combination for sparking things... up.”
+“When you try new things together, you are creating shared experiences that are new and exciting,” dating coach and licensed marriage and family therapist Pella Weisman tells Bustle.
+“That shared excitement is a way to have both closeness and stimulation.”

 From lingerie to pasties to temporary tattoos, breasts can be a lot of fun to dress up — and the turn-on that comes from showing off can be intense for you and your partner.
 “Humans are visual creatures, and we like seeing our partner’s bodies in action,” says Marin.